nyamwea05/week-three-code-challenge/README.md

 As soon as the website is opened, the list of films will be displayed on the web page.
 Clicking on a film will display its details on the screen, including its title, runtime, description, poster image, capacity, showtime, and number of tickets sold.

-To increase the number of tickets sold for a film, select the "Add tickets" button, which will increment the quantity of tickets sold by one.
-To refresh the number of tickets sold for a film, click on the "Reset tickets" button.
+For the purpose of augmenting the number of tickets sold for a film, select the "Add tickets" button, which will increment the quantity of tickets sold by one.

+In the interest of refreshing the number of tickets sold for a film, click on the "Reset tickets" button.

        Contributor:

-This mini web was created by NellieMK65.
+The main contributor to this mini web is NellieMK65.

          License: